Beverly Waugh: Birth and early years

-Beverly Waugh was born on 28 October 1789 in Fairfax County, Virginia, U.S.A., the son of a veteran of the American Revolutionary War.
+Waugh was born on October 28, 1789, in Fairfax County, Virginia, the son of a veteran of the American Revolutionary War.
 At the age of fifteen, he was converted to the Christian faith and became a member of the Methodist Episcopal Church at Alexandria, Virginia.
 It is believed that he was employed as a clerk in a government office or in business for three or four years, given the excellent penmanship and accuracy of his accounts throughout his life.
 From the time he was eighteen until shortly before his death, he kept a journal which, in the end, amounted to several manuscript volumes.

 Ordained ministry

 In 1809, aged 20, Waugh entered the itinerant ministry of the Baltimore Annual Conference.
 After three years he was stationed in the city of Washington.
 For 18 years he filled a number of the most prominent appointments in the Baltimore Conference.

 Waugh was elected by his peers to be a delegate to the General Conferences of 1816 and 1820, representing the Baltimore Conference.
 For the 1824 General Conference, because he was in favor of an elected Presiding Eldership (which the majority of his conference did not approve), he was not elected a delegate.

 In 1828, Waugh was again elected a member of General Conference, and was, at that time, chosen Assistant Editor and Agent of the Book Concern of the Methodist Episcopal Church, resulting in his restationing to New York City.
 This also necessitated his transfer to the New York Annual Conference, as the rule in force at that time constituted the Assistant Book Agent a member of that body.
 In his work with the Book Concern, Waugh was closely associated with John Emory, later Bishop.

 In 1832, Waugh was made the principal agent, through not a member of the General Conference that year.
 He was again a member of the 1836 General Conference.